How Seeds Are Made

 The most natural example of how breeders make seeds replicate a strain requires both a female and male plant of the exact same genotype.
 In this scenario, breeders choose both a female and a male plant that possess all of the desired phenotypes they want.
 In most cases, the breeders are selecting from large populations of both male and female plants.

-The breeders will first determine what traits (phenotypes) they want expressed in the offspring such as color, odor and plant height.
+The breeders will first determine what traits (phenotypes) they want to be expressed in the offspring such as color, odor, and plant height.
 Then they will try and find a male and female that both exhibit these traits.
-It is important to remember that phenotypes are simply how characteristics of that strain are expressed in the grow environment.
+It is important to remember that phenotypes are simply how characteristics of that strain are expressed in the growing environment.
 Then breeders will try to match up both a male and female plant as best they can, hoping that these traits will be dominantly expressed in their offspring (i.e., seeds).

 The selection process itself for choosing a male and female plant can take several cycles and a few years to nail down.
 During this time, breeders will grow dozens, if not hundreds, of seeds and closely examine every plant for the desired traits they want to be expressed.
 The longer a breeder has worked with a strain and the more variations they have seen, the better chance they have at identifying and isolating plants that are stable and true to that specific phenotype being sought.

 Once a breeder has properly selected a mother and father plant, the real fun begins — sex.
 Plant sex is quite literally the old story of the birds and the bees, except in this situation the breeder acts a bee, spreading the pollen from the male plant to the female mother.
 To do this, both the male and female plant must be a few weeks into the flowering stage.
 Generally, the male will be ready before the female, but once the female is two-to-three weeks into flower and has developed tiny buds, she can be pollinated.